ttasterisco/ttasterisco.github.com/_posts/2014-07-13-the-middleman-will-not-be-removed.md

 ---
 layout: post
-title: Middleman will not be removed
+title: The Middleman will not be removed
 summary: A reply to Fred Wilson's "Platform Monopolies"
 ---